HomePolitics and Current AffairsCEC recommends banning of private vehicles in Sariska Tiger Reserve

 However, he assured the apex court that the government will start service of electrical buses at the earliest.

-He also said that the government will take necessary steps to deal with shortage of officials in field after discussion with the secretary.
+He also said that the government will take necessary steps to deal with shortage of officials in field after discussion with the chief

 The BuckStopper Reporter